Dance Mogul Magazine Exclusive…

 Dance Mogul: What have been some of the most memorable moments for the studio so far?

 Lauren Mangano Callahan: I am lucky enough to have so many to choose from.
 I have so many proud experiences all the time with my dancers.
 The most recent incredible moment was at nationals this past summer.
 With us being a newer studio I went in with goals but no expectations.
 With that being said the 2015-2016 season was a very emotional, challenging, inspirational growing year for us and our company.
 Our senior line was award the Elite Level National Grand Champions and this moment was incredible for me.
-It wasn’t necessarily the award or the title, it was knowing the bond that these dancers have, the time and that we put into every decision, rehearsal and class leading up to that moment, and we did that, together.
+It wasn’t necessarily the award or the title, it was knowing the bond that these dancers have, the time and that we put into every decision, rehearsal, and class-leading up to that moment, and we did that, together.
 It was so incredible and I am very thankful.

 Dance Mogul: What do you have planned for this upcoming season?

 Lauren Mangano Callahan: I have LOTS of great ideas coming up for this season!
 My number one goal is to keep evolving the studio, giving the dancers opportunities that they won’t find at any other dance studio, and to make them the best versions of themselves.
-So without being to specific, we will train in the studio and at conventions, begin our competitive season around January and be exposed to some outside opportunities along the way!
+So without being too specific, we will train in the studio and at conventions, begin our competitive season around January and be exposed to some outside opportunities along the way!

 Dance Mogul: What advice do you have for the next generation of dancers?

-Lauren Mangano Callahan: My biggest advice to the next generation of dancers; Don’t loose sight of the big picture.
+Lauren Mangano Callahan: My biggest advice to the next generation of dancers; Don’t lose sight of the big picture.
 Remember why you are in that classroom every day and don’t let anyone or anything cloud your focus.
 Stay respectful to your teachers and teammates, stay humble, stay hungry and always be thankful.
 This is the truth for success for any dancer, regardless of age.

 Dance Mogul: How will you use your studio and the arts to bring awareness to the current social issues facing our country?

-Dance Mogul: Is there any one you would like to thank for helping you on your journey thus far?
+Dance Mogul: Is there anyone you would like to thank for helping you on your journey thus far?